Use No ERC markers to suppress error/warning messages about a specific node in the circuit.

-This method of editing uses the associated Properties panel mode to modify the properties of an object.
+This method of editing uses the associated No ERC dialog and the Properties panel mode to modify the properties of an object.

-The No ERC mode of the Properties panel
+The No ERC dialog (first image) and the No ERC mode of the Properties panel (second image)

 After placement, the No ERC mode of the Properties panel can be accessed in one of the following ways:

-If the Properties panel is already active, select the directive.
+If the Properties panel is already active, by selecting the No ERC object.

 The properties can be accessed prior to entering placement mode from the Schematic – Defaults page of the Preferences dialog.
 This allows the default properties for the object to be changed, which will be applied when placing subsequent objects.